 Publisher’s Weekly: “…readers will feel the affection of Rain’s loose-knit family and admire the way that they, like the author with the audience, allow Rain to draw her own conclusions about who she is and what her heritage means to her.”

 Children’s Literature: “Smith (author of Jingle Dancer) portrays a protagonist with a genuine voice and an appealing sense of humor.”

-RAIN was also a finalist for the Oklahoma Book Award, featured at the Second National Book Festival, the Texas Book Festival, the St. Petersburg Times' "You Gotta Read This Book Club," and included in GREAT BOOKS FOR GIRLS by Kathleen Odean.
+For this title, selected as a 2001 Writers of the Year in Children’s Prose by Wordcraft Circle of Native Writers and Storytellers.
+Also RAIN was a finalist for the Oklahoma Book Award, featured at the Second National Book Festival, the Texas Book Festival, the St. Petersburg Times’ “You Gotta Read This Book Club,” and included in GREAT BOOKS FOR GIRLS by Kathleen Odean.